C3S/collecting_society_docker/README.rst

 ``testing``     public docker managed no       off   on
 =============== ====== ============== ======== ===== =====

-For each of the environments except ``testing``, there is a corresponding branch with the same name in this repository and most of the main subrepositories pre-configured for this environment.
+For each of the environments except ``testing`` (all environments can be tested), there is a corresponding branch with the same name in this repository and most of the main subrepositories pre-configured for this environment.

 Envvars
 -------